Dedicated to the memory of Michelle H. Fox.

 "Forward" is the quarterly magazine for UPC ministers.
 There are also publications for the youth and ladies.

-They endorse a ministry for boys in Louisiana called Lighthouse Ranch For Boys, a drug & alcohol counseling ministry in Louisiana called Spirit of Freedom Ministries (now called Reflections of Freedom) and Tupelo Children's Mansion Ministries, a home for orphans in Mississippi.
+They endorse a ministry for boys called Lighthouse Ranch For Boys, a drug & alcohol counseling ministry called Spirit of Freedom Ministries (now called Reflections of Freedom) and Tupelo Children's Mansion Ministries, a home for orphans in Mississippi.
 Also endorsed is Life In Focus Education, formerly ACTS: Alcohol and Chemical Treatment Series, which is "a charity-based community assistance program that offers training and course studies in Drug Education, Anger Management, Finance Management, Grant Writing, and Employment Development."
 The Jesus Message is a blog and podcast site run by Dannie Hood.
 Compassion Services International is a "Christian relief and development service provider dedicated to providing emergency relief during, or in the aftermath, of disasters."

 One of their later endorsed ministries is New Beginnings-Children's and Family Services, "providing maternity care center services (at no charge to birth mothers whose plan is adoption), domestic and international adoption services for adoptive parents and placement services for special needs children (older than four years) from Tupelo Children's Mansion and Blue Mountain Children's Home."
 They are also endorsed by the Assemblies of the Lord Jesus Christ.

 They hold an annual General Conference, which is declared a religious holiday for members, as well as annual District Conferences and camps.
 At more recent General Conferences, the UPC has taken stands against divine flesh doctrine as well as preterist teachings.
 Starting in 2007, the organization charged $25.00 ($35 at the door) to register to attend as they lost a great deal of money (reportedly $500,000) on the prior conference.
 Since that time, the cost has risen.
 In 2011, a person spent at least $50.00 with early registration and up to $75 to attend the several day event (one night is free).
 It remained the same price through 2016.
-2017 was the last year they charged for admission and in 2020 it was only held online due to the pandemic.
+2017 was the last year they charged admission and in 2020 it was only held online due to the pandemic.

 Finances

 Out of all the Oneness (also known as Apostolic) churches, the United Pentecostal Church has been considered the largest.
-In past years they had been struggling financially, but David Bernard and others have worked hard to reverse that trend and they now appear to be on more solid ground financially.
+In past years they had been struggling financially, but David Bernard and others worked hard to reverse that trend and they are now on solid ground financially.
 Their 2011 annual report (this is lengthy) is here.
 A 2013-2014 financial report on their United Pentecostal Foundation, which is part of their Stewardship Group, is here.
 A 2013-2014 financial report on their Loan Fund is here as well as 2021-2023 here .
 Financial reports for the Indiana District are available for 2008, 2009, 2010, 2011, 2012, 2013 and 2014.
 Financial reports for the Illinois District are available for 2013-2014.

 Growth Statistics